The

 suprises us.
 Millions have gone there to live the dream, to find it

-his brilliantly funny work, such as in 'Get Shorty' follows in
+his often funny work, such as in 'Get Shorty' followed in

 Chandler's footsteps with wacky, contemporary insights into all these